Orbital state vectors

 Cartesian vectors of position ($\mathbf{r}$) and velocity ($\mathbf{v}$) that together with their time (epoch) ($t$) uniquely determine the trajectory of the orbiting body in space.

+Orbital state vectors come in many forms including the traditional Position-Velocity vectors, Two-line element set (TLE), and Vector Covariance Matrix (VCM).

 Frame of reference

 State vectors are defined with respect to some frame of reference, usually but not always an inertial reference frame.
-One of the more popular reference frames for the state vectors of bodies moving near Earth is the Earth-centered equatorial system defined as follows:
+One of the more popular reference frames for the state vectors of bodies moving near Earth is the Earth-centered inertial (ECI) system defined as follows: